AnnaRychkova1/smart-recruitment-grpc/README.md

 - 📥 Add/Edit/Delete Candidates with CV upload
 - 🤖 Bulk upload candidate CVs with automatic data extraction powered by AI
 - 🔍 Filter candidates by experience and position
-- 📅 Schedule and manage interview dates
+- 📅 Schedule and manage interview dates, reschedule
 - 📂 Fully modular architecture using gRPC

 ---